 He won the College of Social and Behavioral Science’s Outstanding Teacher Award and a national teaching prize cosponsored by the Smithsonian Institution and Dickinson College for university teaching related to US and Middle Eastern relations.
 He does a wide range of commentary for national and international media outlets, including frequent pieces for the Conversation and the Huffington Post.

-Mednicoff has a JD, an MA, and a PhD in political science from Harvard University.
+Mednicoff has an AB in public policy (Woodrow Wilson School) and Middle Eastern studies from Princeton University and a JD, an MA, and a PhD in political science from Harvard University.